FreeCAD/FreeCAD-documentation/wiki/Macro_Mouse_Cross.md

  ArrowCursor, UpArrowCursor, CrossCursor, WaitCursor, IBeamCursor, SizeVerCursor, SizeHorCursor SizeBDiagCursor, SizeFDiagCursor, SizeAllCursor, BlankCursor, SplitVCursor, SplitHCursor PointingHandCursor, ForbiddenCursor, OpenHandCursor, ClosedHandCursor, WhatsThisCursor, BusyCursor, BitmapCursor

-## Limitation
+## Limitations

-The cursor can change appearance depending on the used Workbench, he must repeat the operation.
+-   The cursor can change appearance depending on the used Workbench, in which case the macro must be run again.
-The cursor can be subtituer to the other sliders (ex: expansion of a window, corner\...).
+-   The cursor can be substituted (for example when expanding of a window).
-The grid is permanent.
+-   The grid is permanent.